shailensobhee/pytorch-conf-26-demo/README.md

 #### 📝 Running the Demo
 Inside the OpenClaw TUI, run the following commands to trigger the pipeline:

-Reset the session: `/reset`
-Select the Orchestrator: `/agent orchestrator`
-Execute the Prompt:

 1. **Reset the session:** `/reset`
 2. **Select the Orchestrator:** `/agent orchestrator`
-3. **Execute the Prompt:** Transcribe each and every images in <path>/pytorch_conference/ by individually invoking transcriber-agent.
-Generate a structured technical report from these transcriptions and save it.
+3. **Execute the Prompt:** "Transcribe each and every image in `<path>/pytorch_conference/` by individually invoking `transcriber-agent`.

-"Transcribe each and every image in <path>/pytorch_conference/ by individually invoking transcriber-agent.
 Generate a structured technical report from these transcriptions and save it."

+Can you believe it?
+Just a simple sentence, simple command, and you have a small army of agents that get to work, to view these images you wouldn't ever watch, understand them, and write you a summary (aka the Trip Report) for you?

+Here's a sample of what you can expect:

 ### 🔧 Troubleshooting & Maintenance
 If you encounter issues or change configurations, use these commands to clean the environment: